 For example, some retailers clutter the sales floor with too much merchandise.
 While this increases choice, it also reduces customer traffic space.
 Overcrowded stores overwhelm many consumers, who typically prefer cleaner, wider aisles that minimize the stress of shopping.
 Take a look at pretty much any of the major U.S. department stores.
 They’ve made this approach to their layout a clear priority.

 While spaciousness and cleanliness are paramount to providing a great shopping experience, retailers do have some choices when it comes to the style of their layout.
 In the past, we covered eight different types of retail store floor plans: Free-Flow, Grid, Straight, Racetrack, Herringbone, Diagonal, Angular, and Geometric/Mixed.
-Learn more about retail store floor plans here.

 The next step in getting the most out of your retail space is identifying your customer flow.
 The most effective method of understanding your existing customer flow and identifying areas of opportunity is through video recording and heat mapping analysis.
 This service is available from solution providers such as Prism (you can also run a quick search online for heat mapping consultant services in your area).